RuiRomano/workshops-pbinextstep2025/labs/lab1/lab1.md

 > [!TIP]
 > The PBIP format supports multiple reports and semantic models within a single folder, similar to a Fabric workspace.
 You can manage several reports and models together, and it's not necessary to have a separate `.pbip` file for each report - each report can be opened directly from its `.pbir` file inside its respective report folder.

 3. Choose a theme file from [`resources/themes`](resources/themes/) and copy its contents into `NewReport.Report/StaticResources/RegisteredResources/theme.json` file within your new report folder.
+> [!TIP]
+> One of the key benefits of the PBIP format is the ability to customize reports, pages, or visuals using straightforward file operations before opening them in **Power BI Desktop**.
+This makes it easy to create reusable templates for your development workflows.
 4. Open `NewReport.Report/definition.pbir` with **Power BI Desktop**.
 5. Since this is a template report, it contains placeholder visuals.
 But also opens the **Sales** semantic model for editing.
    ![templateReport](resources/img/templateReport.png)
 6. Configure the visual placeholders with semantic model fields and build a report similar to the following:
    ![templateReport-filled](resources/img/templateReport-filled.png)
 7. Observe it's using the colors of the theme you picked.
-> [!TIP]
-> One of the key benefits of the PBIP format is the ability to customize reports, pages, or visuals using straightforward file operations before opening them in **Power BI Desktop**.
-This makes it easy to create reusable templates for your development workflows.
-1. Save the report in **Power BI Desktop**, observe that `.platform` file is automatically generated in the report folder.
+8. Save the report in **Power BI Desktop**, observe that `.platform` file is automatically generated in the report folder.
-2. Create a new page with some visuals, save your changes, and observe that a new page folder is created inside the report `definition` folder.
+9. Create a new page with some visuals, save your changes, and observe that a new page folder is created inside the report `definition` folder.

 ## 4. Connect a report to a semantic model in service

-✅ **Goal**: Publish PBIP from **Power BI Desktop** and connect report to semantic model in workspace.
+✅ **Goal**: Publish PBIP from **Power BI Desktop**.
+And learn about multiple `definition.pbir` files technique.

 ### Steps